Chaudhry Aslam Khan: 2011 attack by Taliban

-Death
+Assassination

-On 9 January 2014 he died along with two other officers, his guard and driver, when a bomb targeted his convoy on the Lyari expressway in Karachi.
-The Mohmand Agency chapter of the banned Tehrik-i-Taliban Pakistan (TTP) claimed responsibility for the attack.
+On 9 January 2014 Aslam died, along with two other officers, his guard and driver, when a bomb targeted his convoy on the Lyari expressway in Karachi.
+The Mohmand Agency chapter of the banned TTP claimed responsibility for the attack.
 Sajjad Mohmand, a spokesman for the militant group, said Aslam was targeted for carrying out operations against the TTP.
 "Aslam was involved in killing Taliban prisoners in CID cells in Karachi and was on the top of our hit-list," he said.

-In 2017 Kulbhushan Jadhav, an Indian national arrested in Balochistan on the allegations of spying and terrorism, confessed in a video released by the Director General of the ISPR that the assassination of Aslam was sponsored by Indian intelligence agency Research Analysis Wing on the directions of Anil Dhasmana.
-The validity of the video however has been criticised by the Indian side, claiming it to be doctored and forced upon Jadhav.
+In 2017 Kulbhushan Jadhav, an Indian national arrested in Balochistan on allegations of spying and terrorism, confessed in a video released by the Director General of the ISPR that the assassination of Aslam was sponsored by an Indian intelligence agency the Research Analysis Wing, on the directions of Anil Dhasmana.
+The validity of the video has been criticised by the Indian side, claiming it to be doctored and forced upon Jadhav.

-Reaction to death
+Reactions to his death

-Prime Minister Muhammad Nawaz Sharif praised SSP CID Chaudhry Aslam and the other officers killed as martyrs and said that such attacks will not deter the law enforcement agencies in their fight against terrorism.
+Prime Minister Muhammad Nawaz Sharif praised Chaudhry Aslam and the other officers killed as martyrs and said that such attacks will not deter the law enforcement agencies in their fight against terrorism.

-The Inter Services Public Relations (ISPR) issued a statement made by Army Chief General Raheel Sharif, acknowledging the contributions of police and other Law Enforcement Agencies (LEAs) in the fight against terror, and paying tribute to Chaudhry Aslam for laying down his life in the line of duty.
+The Inter-Services Public Relations (ISPR) issued a statement made by Army Chief General Raheel Sharif, acknowledging the contributions of police and other Law Enforcement Agencies (LEAs) in the fight against terror, and paying tribute to Aslam for laying down his life in the line of duty.